hashicorp/terraform-website/README.md

 ### Custom Components

 A number of custom [mdx components](https://mdxjs.com/) are available for use within any `.mdx` file.
-Please refer to the [Swingset](https://react-components.vercel.app/?component=Tabs) documentation for the latest examples and API reference.
-If you have questions about custom components that are not documented here, or have a request for a new custom component, please reach out to @hashicorp/digital-marketing.
+If you have questions about custom components, or have a request for a new custom component, please reach out to @hashicorp/digital-marketing.

 ### Syntax Highlighting